 The VIPs:

-Wealthy and morally bankrupt spectators who fund and bet on the games for entertainment.
-Their involvement continues to highlight themes of class disparity and exploitation.
+The rich and ethical diggers who fund and gamble on the games of the lower class for fun.
+Their involvement more and more accentuates the issues of class differences and exploitation.

 Choi Woo-seok (Jeon Seok-ho):

-A masked guard who secretly aids Gi-hun and Jun-ho, risking his life to reveal the inner workings of the games.
+A guard with a mask that has been secretly helping Gi-hun and Jun-ho, by eventually risking his own life as a result of his efforts to reveal the functions of the games.

 Jang Geum-ja (Kang Ae-shim):